EstherRichler/kaBLOOM/notebooks/README.md

 Here I get the latitude and longitude for the centroid of every patch identified in step 5.

+8. feature importances.ipynb

+This file has information about feature importances in the final model.

-At this point I have the data I need to run the app.
+At this point I have everything I need to run the app.